Technical

 Before installing your hardwood floor, it must first be properly acclimated.
 This means that the moisture levels need to be regulated in order to avoid any damage by shrinking or expanding after the flooring has been laid.

-After your new flooring has been delivered, it is key to store it in a climate-controlled area for a minimum of 72 hours.
-And by climate controlled we mean no basements or unheated sheds the floor must be in home with the furnace on (if winter).
+After your new flooring has been delivered, it is key to store it in a climate-controlled area of the home you will be installing it in for a minimum of 72 hours.
+NEVER store your flooring in your garage, basement, barn, or shed!
+The floor must be in home with the furnace on (if winter).
 If the flooring is being installed in a new build, it is recommended for the flooring to acclimate for 5-7 days, as the moisture level in the building may not be regulated yet.
 Engineered flooring may take longer to acclimate, therefore a period of up to 5 days will be needed in order to reach proper humidity levels.

 The ideal humidity level for wood flooring depends on what type of wood you are installing, but generally a level between 35-55% is ideal.
 This is also the level that the flooring should be maintained, as well as a temperature between 60 – 80 degrees Fahrenheit.